chiataytuday/ColorSort/README.md

 ## So far is included is:
-+ Generating of random colors
++ Generating of random colorsfrankielaguna: WOO!
+Just pushed my open source clone of http://t.co/JExjPGa http://t.co/Gy6szqt Still need to clean the project up a bit.
 + Generating gradient segments between 2 colors
 + Sorting the colors
 + Winning/losing